in

 What is Prediabetes?

-However, the progression to diabetes is still in your hands and your efforts combined with lifestyle changes can cause a good delay or can even revert the condition.
+However, the progression to diabetes is still in your hands, and your efforts combined with lifestyle changes can cause a good delay or can even reverse the condition.

 The same lifestyle changes that can help prevent type 2 diabetes in adults may also help restore normal blood sugar levels in the prediabetic population.